 Total credits: 78

-The PhD in Nursing program comprises 78 credits, of which up to 30 credits may be reduced with approved corresponding coursework from previous graduate studies (see Reduction in Credit Policy).
-The resulting 48 credits include 30 credits of Core Courses, 6 elective credits, and 12 credits toward dissertation requirements.
+The PhD in Nursing program comprises 78 credits, of which up to 30 credits may be awarded with approved corresponding coursework from previous graduate studies.
+The remaining credits will include 27 credits of Core Courses, 9 elective credits, and 12 credits toward dissertation requirements.

 To complete the PhD in Nursing, students must: